Undoubtedly, there are numerous methods for evaluating a candidate’s suitability prior to making a final hiring decision.

 Type of assessment & what’s being measured

-There are multiple types of pre-employment tests out there.
-However, the following three are the most commonly used types of tests to assess candidates: job knowledge tests, personality & behavioural tests, cognitive ability tests.
+Without a doubt there are multiple types of pre-employment tests out there, however, the following three are the most commonly used types of tests to assess candidates: job knowledge tests, personality & behavioural tests, cognitive ability tests.

-- Cognitive ability tests focus on measuring someone’s general mental capacity which is the #1 most important trait determinant of job performance.
-For example, it can be a critical thinking test.
+Cognitive ability tests focus on measuring someone’s general mental capacity which is the #1 most important trait determinant of job performance.
+For example, it can be a Figure Series test.

 That’s why before choosing a pre-employment assessment tool, ask yourself the following: what is it that you want to measure when assessing & evaluating candidates, and why is it important for the specific job role?